All Episodes

 Yeah, because this guy was basically here to exploit.

-And okay, well, care about you guys.
+And, okay, well, I don't care about you guys.

-Obviously you don't care.
+Obviously, you don't care.

-Arch covered this in the Archcast last night.
+Arch covered this in the archcast last night.

 Truly the actions of an esteemed doctor or engineer.